jexp/store-utils/readme.md

 ### Usage

-Grab the release for your Neo4j version from: https://github.com/jexp/store-utils/releases Define the $NEO4J_HOME, the $NEO4J_HOME/lib should contain all the jars
+Grab the release for your Neo4j version from: https://github.com/jexp/store-utils/releases

+Define the $NEO4J_HOME, the $NEO4J_HOME/lib should contain all the jars

 ```
 unzip store-util-*-release.zip
 cd store-util-*/

-#MANDATORY: maven and internet access will be required if not set properly
+#feel free to change this
 export NEO4J_HOME=/usr/share/neo4j

+#IMPORTANT: maven and internet access will be required if NEO4J_HOME is not set properly
+[ ! $(ls $NEO4J_HOME/lib/*) ] && echo "NEO4J_HOME does not contain the libraries, will fall back to maven"

 # remove target db
 rm -rf /path/to/fixed.db